Trade directory · Fort Lauderdale metro · Florida

 Meet experience requirements

-Document 4 years roofing experience OR 2 years experience plus approved construction education program.
-Gather employment records, tax returns, and employer verification letters.
+Document 4 years of roofing experience or complete approved education program.
+Gather employment records, tax returns, and supervisor verification letters.

 2